 Now you have the basic ingredients: your quality assurance reviewer and a checklist of issues to look out for.
 How you put them together and build your workflow is key.

-Whatever tools or system you decide to use, it needs to fulfill two features:
+Whatever tools or system you decide to use, it needs to fulfil two features:

 - Centralizing the checklists and additional tasks to be done so they are visible in one place.
 See again: humans being bad at remembering long lists of tasks.